warwickcamdu/auto_qc/README.md

 Usage Instructions:

-autoPSF: expects Z-stacks.
+autoPSF: expects Z-stacks with sub-resolution fluorescent beads.
-autoFOV: expects single 2d images.
+autoFOV: expects single 2d images of a fluorescent slide (uniform sample).
-autoColoc: expects 4d images (XYCZT).
+autoColoc: expects 4d images (XYCZT) of larger-than-resolution fluorescent beads.
 autoStageRepro: expects 3d images (timelapse).
+Each timepoint should be recorded after translating the stage and moving it back to its original position.

+When in doubt, consult the [MetroloJ Manual](http://imagejdocu.tudor.lu/lib/exe/fetch.php?media=plugin:analysis:metroloj:metroloj.pdf) for detailed protocols.